chaosinventory/chaosinventory-frontend/README.md

 ### Prerequisites

 You should have nodejs installed on your system.
-At least node 12.x is needed, we recommend using the latest or latest LTS version.
+At least node 12.x is needed, we recommend using the current stable LTS version (14.x at the moment).

+We usually test the build against all current and future LTS versions (=even numbers), which are 12.x, 14.x and 16.x.

 Information on how to install nodejs can be found [here](https://nodejs.org/en/).